shahidhk/hasura-hello-python2-flask/README.md

-# hello-python-flask
+# hello-python2-flask

-This project consists of a basic hasura project with a simple flask app running on it.
+This project consists of a basic hasura project with a simple flask app (on python2) running on it.
 Once this app is deployed on a Hasura cluster, you will have the flask app running at [https://app.cluster-name.hasura-app.io](https://app.cluster-name.hasura-app.io).

 This is the right place to start if you are planning to build or want to learn to build a flask app with hasura.